 ...Or build confidence and improve your chances of employment by completing an AAT qualification before you apply

 AAT Level 2 and Level 3 Bookkeeping qualifications will offer you an accredited route into Bookkeeping if you have little or no experience in the role.
-Avado offer an online course that will allow you to cover all the skills and knowledge that you need to become a professional Bookkeeper – from how to use financial tracking software, through to how to prepare a tax return.
+Avado offer an online course that will allow you to cover all the skills and knowledge that you need to become a professional Bookkeeper – from how to use financial tracking software, to how to prepare a tax return.
+Alternatively, you can browse other Bookkeeping courses available on our site.

 Once you’ve successfully completed the course, you’ll be able to apply to become an AAT Bookkeeping member (AATQB), which will help you to stand out to both clients and employers.
 Your membership will allow you to add AATQB letters after your name and apply to run your own business as an AAT Licensed Bookkeeper.